gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/02-challenges.md

 <!----------------------END CHALLENGE----------------------------->

 ## Javascript Code Snippet

 Code Snippet Challenges allow a student to write code directly in Learn.
 The submission is evaluated against unit tests that are setup as part of the Challenge.
 The student then sees the standard output from the test runner in Learn.

+Attributes like tests can be written to external files with the attribute `test_file`, allowing for ease of local testing.

 <!----------------------BEGIN CHALLENGE----------------------------->